 When a UE is set to operate in SNPN access mode the UE does not perform normal PLMN selection procedures as defined in clause 4.4 of TS 23.122 [17].

 UEs operating in SNPN access mode read the information described in clause 5.30.2.2 from the broadcast system information and take them into account during network selection.
 Furthermore, if the UE supports access to an SNPN providing access for Localized Services, and the end user enables to access the Localized Services the UE may select an SNPN providing access for Localized Services.

+When a UE is operating in SNPN access mode and is registered to an SNPN providing localized services and the registered SNPN is associated with a time and/or location validity condition in the Credential Holder controlled prioritized list of preferred SNPN(s)/GIN(s) or the user controlled prioritized list of preferred SNPN(s), the UE shall check on regular intervals, if the validity conditions have changed and deregister from the SNPN when the validity condition(s) are not met anymore.
+The UE may then perform a fresh network selection.
+Annex N, clause N.5 provides additional details for UEs leaving the network providing localised services.